 To reach their full height and flowering potential, these plants need full sun exposure.
 They will grow in dappled shade, but the brilliant golden color of the yellow centers is brightest with full sun exposure.

 The best watering practice is to try and mimic native desert watering conditions; that is to say, as if an occasional hearty rainfall occurs every few days.
 Once a week is reasonable, perhaps every five days or so if growing in containers.
 It's okay to let the soil dry out a bit between waterings, as this plant is very drought resistant.
 You'll know to give it supplemental water in addition to your regular schedule when the plant starts drooping.
 Overwatering will cause leaves to discolor and flower petals to fall prematurely.
 Mulching to ensure even moisture may also be helpful.

 Temperature and Humidity

 Matilija poppies thrive in dry conditions and warm temperatures.
 Their hardiness zone is fairly narrow (USDA 8 to 10), which usually indicates a plant that likes very specific growing conditions.
 If your growing zone hovers between 7 and 8, you might be able to get these to overwinter by mulching them heavily.
 If you can mimic the plant's native growing conditions, this may be a plant you can enjoy in your yard.
 But with the matilija poppy, ideal growing conditions also means the plant can become invasive.

 Common Pests and Diseases

-Matilija poppies are deer resistant, drought tolerant, and resistant to most pests, though they can be somewhat susceptible to powdery mildew, which can be treated with neem oil.
-They might also attract various caterpillars who may munch the eaves and breed; this situation can be controlled by using a Bacillus thurigiensis spray, which is non-toxic to humans.
+Matilija poppies are deer resistant, drought-tolerant, and resistant to most pests, though they can be somewhat susceptible to powdery mildew, which can be treated with neem oil.
+They might also attract various caterpillars who may munch the eaves and breed; this situation can be controlled by using a Bacillus thuringiensis spray, which is non-toxic to humans.